-Knowing the signs of termites can help you recognize an infestation early so you can get termite treatments before it’s too late.
+Knowing the signs of termites can help you spot an infestation and prevent catastrophic damage to your home.

-Swarm termites, also known as flying termites, are indications of an infestation for both drywood and subterranean termites.
+Swarm termites, also known as flying termites, are clear signs of an infestation for drywood and subterranean termites.

-These swarm termites are the reproductive males and females that leave the colony to find a new area to mate and establish a new colony.
-They typically leave the nest one or two times per year, usually during the spring or during the fall.
+Swarm termites are the reproductive males and females that leave the colony to find a new area to mate and establish a new colony.
+These termites typically leave the nest one or two times per year, and it’s usually during the spring or during the fall.

-They are attracted to light and may be found near light fixtures.
+They are attracted to light and you may find them near light fixtures.

-Discarded wings are clear evidence that swarm termites have selected a new place to colonize.
-They will shed their wings as they no longer need to travel; then they shift their focus on building the colony and mating.
+Discarded wings are evidence that swarm termites have selected a new place to colonize.
+Unfortunately for your home, first, they shed their wings as they no longer need to travel.
+Then, they shift their focus toward building the colony and mating.

 Often located near entry points by doors, window ledges, vents or underneath the light from a lightbulb, piles of small wings are a telltale sign of termites.

 Drywood termites typically damage homes by creating sagging floors, walls and ceilings.
 They live deep within wooden structures and consume the framework of your house.